 - 5. Develop a comprehensive professional development program for the Insurance Compact Office team to ensure training in current best practices and developments in respective professional fields and creation of a succession planning strategy.
 [FINANCE COMMITTEE] - 6.
-Engage members and state and federal partners to explore ways to strengthen the legal foundation of the Insurance Compact and Partner with NAIC, NCOIL, NCSL and Council of State Governments (CSG)-to develop a-reference materials book regarding the Insurance Compact to be used as a guideresource for executive, legislative and judicial branches of government Compacting States and courts when working with Compact approved products use in understanding the Insurance Compact.
-[REGULATORY COUNSEL COMMITTEE] - 7.
+Engage members and state and federal partners to explore ways to strengthen the legal foundation of the Insurance Compact.
+[MANAGEMENT COMMITTEE] - 7.
+Develop reference materials regarding the Insurance Compact to be used as a resource for executive, legislative and judicial branches of government to use in understanding the Insurance Compact.
+[REGULATORY COUNSEL COMMITTEE] - 8.
 Work with the NAIC to restructure the Commission's repayment of start-up capital to maximize the Commission's ability to balance repayment with sustainability over the next ten years.
-[MANAGEMENT COMMITTEE AND AUDIT COMMITTEE] - 8.
+[MANAGEMENT COMMITTEE AND AUDIT COMMITTEE] - 9.
 Working with the NAIC, provide regular updates to Committees, Task Forces and Working Groups with jurisdiction over product lines authorized by the Insurance Compact regarding its activities.
 Working with other state-based organizations including NCOIL, NCSL and CSG, provide regular updates on the Insurance Compact at its meetings or through other forms of targeted communication.
-[MANAGEMENT COMMITTEE] - 9.
-Conduct review of the Insurance Compact Bylaws to assess consistency with current governance structure and with governance best practices of interstate membership organizations and solicit feedback from the Compacting States to develop a report and recommendation regarding the effectiveness of the current structure, procedures, communications and opportunities for improvements.
+[MANAGEMENT COMMITTEE] - 10.
+Conduct review of the Insurance Compact Bylaws to assess consistency with current governance structure and with governance best practices and solicit feedback from the Compacting States to develop a report and recommendation regarding the effectiveness of the current structure, procedures, communications and opportunities for improvements.
 [COMMISSION AND MANAGEMENT COMMITTEE]